3mdeb/news-and-ideas/blog/content/post/2021-04-18-optiplex_part2.md

 I decided to give Ghidra a try since it is free and also has some good firmware utilities for [EFI binaries](https://github.com/al3xtjames/ghidra-firmware-utils) that were developed by a student on GSoC.
-Note the tool was developed by NSA, so if you have any doubts when using it, consider other tools.
+Note the tool was developed by NSA, so if you have any doubts when using it, consider other tools or [Qubes OS disposable VM](https://www.qubes-os.org/doc/disposablevm/) for isolation.

 The Ghidra firmware utilities are very good to start with, since they parse the PE header, look for known GUIDs etc. Additionally it provides EDK2 datatypes